Yamagi/mdserve/README.md

 ## Installation

-You'll need the *go* tools in version 1.13 or higher.
+You'll need the *go* tools in version 1.18 or higher.

 1. Clone the Github repo into a local directory and change into it.
-2. Pack the assets: `% go generate ./assets`
-3. Compile the executable: `go build ./cmd/mdserve`
+2. Compile the executable: `go build ./cmd/mdserve`